Why Do Cats Go Limp When You Put Them On A Leash?

 Desensitizing

 Cats can be motivated and desensitized to wearing a harness and even leash training.
-This is a great way for you to take your cat to enjoy the outdoors without having to be worried about what might happen to them if you aren’t supervising.
+This is an excellent way for you to take your cat to enjoy the outdoors without having to be worried about what might happen to them if you aren’t supervising.

 If you’d like to learn our best tips to leash train your cat like a pro, check out this next article here on Cattitude Daily!